emnify/product-docs/docs/portal/sims-and-devices/connected-devices.md

 To view all information about a device, navigate to [**Connected Devices**](https://portal.emnify.com/connected-devices), find it in the list, and select **Details**.

 <details>
-  <summary>NEEDS TO BE MOVED AWAY into e.g. "How to search" </summary>
+  <summary>NEEDS TO BE MOVED AWAY into e.g. "How to get device information" </summary>

   (rendered wrong locally, but just because of "details" element)
 ## How to get device information